corda/samples/flowhospital-sample/README.md

 Run the CreateAndPublishTenderFlow.
 CreateAndPublishTenderFlow takes in the tenderName and the bidder to whom the tender has to be published.
 Run the below command from TenderingOrganisation's terminal.

-    start CreateAndPublishTenderFlow tenderName : tenderForCement , bidder1 : PartyA
+    start CreateAndPublishTenderFlow tenderName : tenderForCement , bidder1 : PartyA, tenderAmount : 200

-The flow throws error on TenderingOrganisation's terminal saying Counter Party Flow errored.
-The counterparty is still on the old contract and trusts only contract1.
-It is not aware of contract2, hence throws below exception

-    UntrustedAttachmentsException: Attempting to load untrusted transaction attachments.

-The error is handled by the FlowHospital and is thrown away to the TenderingOrganisation.
+The flow succeeds on TenderingOrganisation side.
+On the PartyA's side the flow is kept for overnight observation and is retried from its last safe checkpoint at node startup.
+The TenderState is saved on TenderingOrganisation vault, and is not saved in PartyA's vault as it fails in ReceiveFinalityFlow where it doesnt trust the new contract.
+Run the below command to check if tender state is saved in the vault.

+Run below command on TenderingOrganisation terminal, which will output the above created tender state.

+    run vaultQuery contractStateType : corda.samples.upgrades.states.TenderState

+Run below command on PartyA's terminal, which will not output anything, which shows the state is not saved on PartyA's side.

+    run vaultQuery contractStateType : corda.samples.upgrades.states.TenderState

+Run the below command on PartyA's side to check the current checkpointed flows, which shows you teh checkpointed flow.

+    run stateMachinesSnapshot

+Shutdown only PartyA node.
+Upgrade the contract on PartyA's side to contract2 by running below command.

+    cd script
+    ./upgrade.sh --node=PartyA --contract=2.

+Start PartyA's node.
+The flow is triggered from last saved safe checkpoint, the flow succeeds and the state gets saved onto PartyA's vault.
+Try running the stateMachinesSnapshot command which will not output anything now.
+Also try running below command to check if the state is saved on PartyA's vault.

+    run vaultQuery contractStateType : corda.samples.upgrades.states.TenderState